trimstray/nginx-admins-handbook/doc/RULES.md

   > NGINX is a very secure and stable but vulnerabilities in the main binary itself do pop up from time to time.
 It's the main reason for keep NGINX up-to-date as hard as you can.

-  > A very safe way to plan the update is once a new stable version is released but for me the most common way to handle NGINX updates is to wait a few weeks after the stable release.
+  > The installation of the new stable version is a very safe way to plan the update, but for me the most common way to handle NGINX updates is to wait a few weeks after the stable release (and reading community comments after the release of the new NGINX version about all issues).

+  > Most modern GNU/Linux distros will not push the latest version of NGINX into their default package lists so maybe you should consider install it from sources.

   > Before update/upgrade NGINX remember about do it on the testing environment.

-  > Most modern GNU/Linux distros will not push the latest version of NGINX into their default package lists so maybe you should consider install it from sources.

 ###### External resources